xMartin/php-introduction/07_arrays.md

 echo current($arr) .
 PHP_EOL; //prints "1"
 ```

 If you need to represent a sequence of values in your program, use `SplFixedArray`.
-It might seem more comlicated but in fact is safer, faster and will cause you less trouble when you're debugging your code.
+It might seem more complicated but in fact is safer, faster and will cause you less trouble when you're debugging your code.

 There are more data structures in PHP that provide better access to features of `array`.
 One of them is [SplOjectStorage][SplOjectStorage].
 Its use cases are a bit beyond the scope of this tutorial but you should read the manual pages about it.